China commodities cool as exchange boosts anti-speculation moves

-MANILA (Reuters) - Steel and iron ore futures in China steadied on Thursday, while other commodities fell as a key Chinese exchange stepped up measures to combat speculative froth behind a recent market surge.
+MANILA, April 28 (Reuters) - Steel and iron ore futures in China steadied on Thursday, while other commodities edged lower as a key Chinese exchange stepped up measures to combat speculative froth behind a recent market surge that unsettled global investors.

 Financial investors have charged into Chinese commodities futures this year, driving up contracts including iron ore, rebar, cotton and even eggs, leading many to warn of similarities with a boom in the country’s stock markets, which reversed into a sharp crash last summer.